 Serious loss of motivation.

-Serious loss of motivation is likely to be a symptoms of a developing, or worsening mental illness.
+Serious loss of motivation is likely to be a symptom of a developing or worsening mental illness.
 When someone loses their motivation it’s time to seek assistance.

 Extreme loss of pleasure.